GenomicsAotearoa/Introduction-to-R/docs/06-data-visualization.md

 !!! tip "Installing `ggplot` on your local machine"

-    Here, we do not need to install `ggplot` while working within NeSI's RStudio.
+    Here, we do not need to install `ggplot` while working within REANNZ's RStudio.
 However, if you would like to work on your own local R/RStudio, you can install this package (or any other packages) like so: